Understanding the value of TLOS

 The top 42 validators consist of 21 “active” validators, handling most of the transactions, and a cohort of 21 “standby” producers that are regularly tested to serve as a back-up.
 Elections are tallied approximately every 2.5 minutes, meaning that the rankings of Validators can change at any time.

-900,000 TLOS a month is distributed towards the validators.
-Active validators receive roughly 28,571 TLOS every month, while standby block producers receive half of that, approximately 14,285.5 TLOS, during that same time period.
+A maximum of ~ 900,000 TLOS a month is distributed towards the validators.
+Active validators can receive a maximum of 28,000 TLOS every month, while standby block producers receive half of that, during that same time period.
+The latest TBNOA change that passed, regarding the network validators' pay, can be found here, an elaborate explanation of the same can be read here.

 The economic development fund is utilized to pay for expenses that are determined by the Block Producers to be beneficial for the network.
 Budgeting decisions are decided upon via a majority multisig vote of active BPs, provided that the total amount of funds disbursed does not exceed 5,260,000 TLOS per month.